TLS

 IETF, Fremont, California, United States

-Transport Layer Security (TLS) is a cryptographic protocol that provides end-to-end encryption of data sent over the Internet.
+Transport Layer Security (TLS) is a cryptographic protocol that provides end-to-end encryption of data transmitted over the Internet, ensuring confidentiality, integrity, and authentication between communicating systems.

 According to our data, TLS is the most popular networking technology on the web.